danfuzz/lactoserv/src/pkg/data-values/README.md

-Beyond the built-in special cases, and similar to how `JSON.stringify()` knows to look for a `.toJSON()` method, this class understands the symbol-named method `Converter.ENCODE` to define an instance-specific value-encoding behavior.
+Beyond the built-in special cases, and similar to how `JSON.stringify()` knows to look for a `.toJSON()` method, this class understands the symbol-named method `BaseConverter.ENCODE` to define an instance-specific value-encoding behavior.
 The expectation is that most such custom converters end up producing `Construct` instances (though that isn't strictly required).